fivetran/dbt_salesforce/README.md

 vars:
     <package_name>__<default_source_table_name>_identifier: your_table_name
 ```
-## Step 5: Finish Setup
-Your dbt project is now setup to successfully run the dbt package models!
-You can now execute `dbt run` and `dbt test` to have the models materialize in your warehouse and execute the data integrity tests applied within the package.

-## (Optional) Step 6: Orchestrate your package models with Fivetran
+## (Optional) Step 5: Orchestrate your package models with Fivetran
 Fivetran offers the ability for you to orchestrate your dbt project through the [Fivetran Transformations for dbt Core](https://fivetran.com/docs/transformations/dbt) product.
 Refer to the linked docs for more information on how to setup your project for orchestration through Fivetran.

 # 🔍 Does this package have dependencies?